Nv7-GitHub/GPGame/README.md

 Line 2 creates a GPGame.
 To create a GPGame, just instantiate a class.
 Line 4 runs GPGame.
 A GPGame class has a run method.
 The run method accepts a title parameter.
 This title parameter will be the title of the window.

-### Adding a player-controlled paddle
+### Adding a Rectangle for the paddle
 For the paddle, we are going to use a rectangle.
 All canvas items in GPGame are called components.
 Components are Kivy Widget classes with some methods.
 Components have their kivy object stored in the kobj attribute.
 Most of the time you will not need this.
+A Rect has a kivy.graphics.Rectangle for this.
 All components are under the components.py file.
 To import components, just run ```from GPGame.components import Rect``` Once you have imported Rect, instantiate a rect objects.
 A rect object accepts the parameters x, y, width, height, and color. color is a 3 item tuple containing a value from 0 to 1 for r, g, and b.
 For Pong, we are going to instantiate a Rect with an x of 10, a y of 0, a width of 10, and a height of 100.
 Since the default background color of a window is black, I am going to make the paddle white by setting the color to (1, 1, 1).
 The code for this is ```paddle = Rect(10, 0, 10, 100, (1, 1, 1))```